 Retrieving Data From Archive

 Backups stored in archive repositories are not immediately accessible.
-If you want to restore an EC2 instance from a backup that is stored in a repository with the S3 Glacier or S3 Glacier Deep Archive storage class, you must first retrieve the archived data.
+If you want to restore an EC2 instance from a backup that is stored in a repository of the S3 Glacier Flexible Retrieval (S3 Glacier) or S3 Glacier Deep Archive storage class, you must first retrieve the archived data.
 During the data retrieval process, a temporary copy of the archived data is created in an Amazon S3 bucket where the repository located.
 This copy is stored in the S3 standard storage class for a period of time that you specify when launching the data retrieval process.
-If the time period expires while a restore operation is still running, Veeam Backup for AWS automatically extends the period to keep the retrieved data available for 1 more day.
-You can also extend the availability period manually.

 To retrieve archived data, you can launch the data retrieval process either from the Data Retrieval wizard before you begin a restore operation, or directly from the Restore wizard.
 When you retrieve archived data, you can choose one of the following options:

 - Expedited — the most expensive option.
 The retrieved data is available within 1–5 minutes.

 Amazon does not support this option for data stored in the S3 Glacier Deep Archive storage class.
 For details, see AWS Documentation.

 - Standard — the recommended option.
 The retrieved data is available within 3–5 hours for data stored in the S3 Glacier Flexible Retrieval storage class and within 12 hours for data stored in the S3 Glacier Deep Archive storage class.

 - Bulk — the least expensive option.
 The retrieved data is available within 5–12 hours for data stored in the S3 Glacier Flexible Retrieval storage class and within 48 hours for data stored in the S3 Glacier Deep Archive storage class.

 For more information on archive retrieval options, see AWS Documentation.

 To retrieve archived data of an EC2 instance, do the following: